 - contributing to Indo-Pacific security and prosperity.

 The ninth 2+2 Foreign and Defence Ministers' Meeting was held in Canberra on 28 August 2025.
 Key outcomes of the 2+2 meeting included a new Australia-Indonesia Partnership for Peace and Stability, which will advance bilateral cooperation on conflict prevention.
-Ministers also announced our desire to work in partnership with the international community to assist the Palestinian Authority in meeting new commitments, including to institute reforms to law enforcement and schooling.
+Ministers also announced our desire to work with the international community to assist the Palestinian Authority in meeting new commitments, including to institute reforms to law enforcement and schooling.

 High-level visits